November 1964 Vietnam floods: Impact and aftermath

 Between five and ten thousand refugees migrated to Tuy Hòa.
 Helicopter evacuations amid the floods were primarily handled by the U.S. 119th Assault Helicopter Company.
 Eighteen helicopters evacuated 854 people to Cheo Reo over the course of 210 flights ahead of imminent flooding.
-At times, conditions during the operation forced the helicopters to turn back; the flights encountered fire from Viet Cong guerilla forces and cloud ceilings estimated at around 90 m (300 ft).
+At times, conditions during the operation forced the helicopters to turn back; the flights encountered fire from Viet Cong guerrilla forces and cloud ceilings estimated at 90 m (300 ft).
 Two helicopters were hit, leading to two injuries.
 The same helicopter company also delivered 6,350 kg (14,000 lb) of rice to isolated communities as part of a joint Vietnamese and American relief effort in Phú Bổn Province.
 A statement from the government of South Vietnam appealed for aid from "the people of the free world" with "national solidarity no longer sufficient to respond to the enormous needs of a population curelly stricken" by the floods.
 The USS Princeton (CV-37) ferried 660 metric tons (600 tons) of supplies to Qui Nhơn.
 An estimated 500,000–750,000 people required food relief, equating to 45,000–65,000 metric tons (50,000–70,000 tons) of grains as a stopgap before a subsequent rice harvest.
 The U.S. Air Force also dispatched emergency supplies for 45,000 people in the Da Nang area.
 Additional supplies were brought in from Okinawa and the Philippines.

-The resulting food shortage in the floods' aftermath led to conflicts over the relief supplies, including one incident involving a guerilla ambush of an American supply depot in Quảng Ngãi.
+The resulting food shortage in the floods' aftermath led to conflicts over the relief supplies, including one incident involving a guerrilla ambush of an American supply depot in Quảng Ngãi.
 North Vietnamese state media alleged that South Vietnamese and American forces were raiding impacted communities while the American press alleged the same of the North Vietnamese.
 Martial law was declared in six South Vietnamese provinces affected by the floods to hinder the Viet Cong advance into coastal regions.
 North Vietnamese president Ho Chi Minh offered 9,000 metric tons (10,000 tons) in medical supplies, 18,000 metric tons (20,000 tons) of rice, and 1.8 million meters (6 million feet) of textile fabrics to those in displaced in South Vietnam, to be distributed by the Viet Cong and International Red Cross.
 The American Red Cross granted $15,000 towards food, medical supplies, and shelter.
 Canada and the United Kingdom contributed blankets and cloths to the relief effort while the government of New Zealand granted £10,000 to South Vietnam.
 A team of logistical and medical experts were deployed by commander of U.S. forces William Westmoreland.
 Vaccines for the plague, typhoid, and typhus were sent to central Vietnam to thwart potential epidemics.
 A few cases of cholera were reported within the disaster zone.
 Aerial tours of the affected areas were carried out by Prime Minister of South Vietnam Trần Văn Hương, Deputy Prime Minister of South Vietnam Nguyễn Xuân Oánh, Welfare Secretary of South Vietnam Dam Sy Hien, and U.S. Ambassador to South Vietnam Maxwell D. Taylor.